ObjectDB Database Search

 Chapter 6 - Configuration

-directory .
-ObjectDB Home ($objectdb) The value of $objectdb (the ObjectDB home directory ) is derived from the location of the objectdb.jar file.
-It is defined as the path to the directory in which objectdb.jar is located, with one exception - if the name of that directory is bin , lib or build
+, where $objectdb represents the ObjectDB home directory .
+ObjectDB home ( $objectdb ) The value of $objectdb (the ObjectDB home directory ) is derived from the location of the objectdb.jar file.
+It is the path to the directory that contains objectdb.jar , with one exception: if that directory is named bin

 Database Transaction Replayer

-directory whose name is the name of the database file with the odr (ObjectDB Recording) suffix.
-By default, the recording directory is generated in the directory that contains the database file.
-If the purpose of the recording is data durability it might be useful to keep the recording directory
+When recording is enabled , ObjectDB maintains a recording directory for each database file.
+The name of the recording directory is the database file name with the .odr (ObjectDB Recording) suffix.
+By default, the recording directory is created in the same directory as the database file.
+If the purpose

 Server Configuration

-above), represents the ObjectDB home directory .
+directory .
 The data path of an ObjectDB server is similar to the document root directory of a web server.
-Every database file in the data directory and in ... on the data directory , its subdirectories and database files, to enable operations of the server process
+Every database file in the data directory and its subdirectories can be accessed by the server.
+The server process requires appropriate file system permissions on the data directory

 Database Server

-: $ java -cp objectdb.jar com.objectdb.Server If objectdb.jar is not in the current directory a path ... script, server.sh , is included in the bin directory .
-To use that script you have to edit the paths ... you can also run the server using the server.exe application, which is located in the bin directory
+.objectdb.Server If objectdb.jar is not in the current directory , you must specify a path to it.
+Running ... to run and manage the server.
+A sample script, server.sh , is included in the bin directory .
+To use ... , which is in the bin directory .
+For this to work, the original ObjectDB directory structure

 JPA Class Enhancer